OpenTreeOfLife/reference-taxonomy/doc/maintenance/feedback.md

 ### [Issue 340](https://github.com/OpenTreeOfLife/feedback/issues/340) Myomorpha incorrectly synonymised with Sciurognathi

-Mark has already analyzed this/  Turns out to be logically the same as the previous issue (341).
+Mark has already analyzed this.
+Turns out to be logically the same as the previous issue (341).

 ### [Issue 336](https://github.com/OpenTreeOfLife/feedback/issues/336) - Miliaria calandra is synonym for Emberiza calandra